REASON #1: LACK OF CONFIDENITALITY

 All managed care plans

-officials can access your insurance information at any time.
-This information could be used to your disadvantage should
+can access your insurance information at any time.
+This information could be used to your disadvantage should a legal

 Should they ever desire to apply for certain jobs or educational programs, such as law enforcement or the military, the information